On the Whitehead theorem for nilpotent motivic spaces: Abelianization and -lower central series

-\begin{proof} The first statement is immediate from the fact that $\mathbf{S}^{\infty}$ is functorial (Theorem~\ref{thm:sinfty}(1)).
+\begin{proof} Under the assumptions, $\mathbf{G}$ is very strongly $\aone$-invariant by appeal to Proposition~\ref{prop:lnilpstrongimpliesverystrong}.
+Granted that observation, the first statement is immediate from the fact that $\mathbf{S}^{\infty}$ is functorial (Theorem~\ref{thm:sinfty}(1)).
 The second statement follows from the fact that the corresponding statement holds for the classical central series.
 The final statement is immediate from the definitions. \end{proof}

 \begin{entry} Suppose $\mathbf{A}$ is a strictly $\aone$-invariant sheaf with an action of a strongly $\aone$-invariant sheaf of groups $\bpi$.
 We may consider the twisted Eilenberg-Mac Lane space $K^{\bpi}(\mathbf{A},n)$ for any integer $n \geq 2$.
 In that case, there is a fiber sequence